JYang6511/milestoneproject1/README.md

 - **Handling User Input**: Users can select an answer by clicking on it.
 - **Scoring**: The application tracks the user's score based on correct answers.
 - **Ending the Game**: The game ends after all questions have been answered, and the final score is displayed.

+## API Documentation
+The application does not utilize any external APIs, but the internal logic and functionality are documented within the source code.

+For detailed information on application endpoints and functionality, refer to the source code comments and documentation provided within the JavaScript files.